The #1 Healthiest Menu Option at 80 Popular Restaurants

 Kentucky Grilled Chicken Breast with Sweet Kernel Corn and Green Beans

 A Kentucky Grilled Chicken Breast is a solid option to turn to any time you find yourself at KFC.
-Enjoy a side of green beans and corn alongside the poultry for a light, 340-calorie meal that'll keep you full and satiated for hours without derailing your weight loss efforts.
+Enjoy a side of green beans and corn alongside the poultry for a light, low-calorie meal that'll keep you full and satiated for hours without derailing your weight loss efforts.

 Panda Express actually has several options with reasonable calorie counts.
-As with any Chinese food meal, the key is to skip the greasy mound of fried rice and oily tangle of noodles.
+As with any Chinese food meal, the key is to skip the greasy mound of fried rice and an oily tangle of noodles.
 Pair a low-calorie entrée such as the Broccoli Beef with a side of veggies, and you wind up with a fairly nutritious meal that has plenty of protein to keep you full.

 Loaded Chicken Wrap